Coast Guard rescues 9 people near St. George Island, Alaska

-A Coast Guard MH-60 Jayhawk helicopter aircrew from Forward Operating Site Cold Bay transports 9 commercial fishing vessel crewmembers from a downed aircraft near St. George, Alaska, Jan.
+The crew of the commercial fishing vessel Arctic Sea calls mayday reporting the vessel is taking on water near St. George, Alaska, Jan.
 5, 2026.
-The crewmembers were transferred to emergency medical services with no reported injuries.
-(U.S. Coast Guard video courtesy of Matthew Mandregan)
+The crewmembers were rescued and transferred to emergency medical services with no reported injuries.
+(U.S. Coast Guard audio courtesy of Sector Southeast)

 |Date Taken: